 Taros, we spent a lot of time here and had several lunches and dinner at this trendy bar with fantastic food and a great DJ in the evening.
 And don’t forget the amazing harbour view as the sun sets.

 Of course, the most important thing is horse riding!
 I already made a post with all the details about horse riding in Morocco, check it out here.
 However, there are so many more things to do in this beautiful city.
 There is the possibility for quad biking, and there are many different types of tours such as sunset, full day, an hour or a few hours.
 The tours take you to different places in the area such as the Essaouira beach and even the fantastic 15 meter high dunes.
 The quad bikes can be found on the beach or in the nearby village right next to the Jimi Hendrix hotel.
 You can also find lots of camels on the beach that are available for rides.
 And last but not least, you can find several places to rent surfing equipment by the beach.
+Also have a look here to find fantastic guided tours all around Essaouira.

 To find places all over Morocco where you can go on horse riding holidays, click here.